 2.3.
-LACK OF TEACHERS
+TEACHER SHORTAGE

-- ▶ In 2013 the share of teachers in K-12 education who were 30-years-old or younger was 17.5%; today, only every tenth teacher falls into this age group.
-By comparison, back in 2013, the share of older teachers aged 50 or more was barely over one-third, whereas today every second teacher is over 50.
-In other words, over the next decade, nearly half of all the remaining teachers may leave the profession.
-These days, over 1,000 teaching positions remain unfilled every year within a few years the problem will push the entire system to the brink of inoperability.
-Nor does the decline in the number of students lead to an overall improvement in the working conditions for teachers because the fragmentation of the school system makes the human resource management "wasteful", too. - ➤ The overburdening of the faculty is further increased by the low number of teachers' assistants, that is of those who help the teachers' work in various forms (e.g.
+In 2013 the share of teachers in K-12 education who were 30-years-old or younger was 17.5%; today, only every tenth teacher falls into this age group.
+By comparison, back in 2013 the share of older teachers aged 50 or more was barely over one-third, whereas today almost every second teacher is over 50.
+In other words, over the next decade and a half, nearly half of all the remaining teachers may leave the profession.

+These days, over 1,000 teaching positions remain unfilled every year - within a few years the problem will push the entire system to the brink of inoperability.
+Nor does the decline in the number of students lead to an overall improvement in the working conditions for teachers because the fragmentation of the school system makes the human resource management "wasteful", too.